-For lunch, walk over to the elegant Michelin-starred chef restaurant, Fork Easy.
+For lunch, walk over to the elegant Michelin-starred restaurant, Fork.
 Here you can try traditional Sardinian dishes in the best and most beautiful preparations.
 For something more casual, consider dining at the marina restaurant Antica Cagliari for fresh seafood with a Sardinian flair.
 Of course, a trip to anywhere in Italy is not complete without an abundance of gelato, so for dessert, a stop at Stefino is a must!

 After lunch, hope in the car and head to Poetto beach to soak up the sun.
 Stop by the chic beach bar Emerson for an Aperol Spritz before taking a dip in the clear turquoise Mediterranean waters.